JannesBonk/PassatHook/CS2/README.md

 - Mainly made it for shit and giggles to taunt P2C providers **COUGH** ***pasters***... **COUGH** **COUGH** ***[Aworex...](https://youtu.be/TYj2F44RUMY?si=NeSKBWAwUhx56VJU)***
 ### Screenshot:
 ![image](https://github.com/JannesBonk/PassatHook/blob/main/CS2/showcase.png)
-# Will it be paid?
-### I won't make it paid since there are probably better free cheats that do the same thing
-# Where can I get it?
-### Currently it's in development.
-Invites have been rolled out to my friends. *(for now)*
 # Is it undetected?
 ### Most likely it is, but we will never know ¯\\(ツ)/¯
 ### Final answer: yes